Imaging Venus' surface at night in the near-IR from above its clouds: New analytical models for the effective spatial resolution, illustrated with new Parker Solar Probe data: Introduction Overview

 \section{Introduction \& Overview}

-Nighttime imaging by near-IR (NIR) sensors, either orbiting Venus (Venus Express, Akatsuki) or during fly-bys (Galileo, Cassini), have provided glimpses at the planet's surface through a handful of spectral windows between CO$_2$ absorption bands, revealing the possible presence of active volcanism \cite{smrekar2010recent,mueller2017search,byrne2020estimates}.
-Surface-emitted thermal radiation must however get through optically thick light-scattering clouds between 50 and 70 km in altitude \cite{titov2018clouds}.
-Therefore, the effective spatial resolution (ESR) of the surface imaging is poor, at $\approx$100 km, full-width half max (FWHM).
-This is a long-accepted fact based on visual inspection of the observations. followed by an intuitive geometrical argument \cite{Moroz2002} or detailed numerical simulations \cite{Hashimoto2001Elucidating,basilevsky2012geologic}.
+Nighttime imaging by near-IR (NIR) sensors, either orbiting Venus (Venus Express, Akatsuki) or during fly-bys (Galileo, Cassini), have provided glimpses at the planet's surface through a handful of spectral windows between CO$_2$ absorption bands, revealing the possible presence of active volcanism \citep{smrekar2010recent,mueller2017search,byrne2020estimates}.
+Surface-emitted thermal radiation must however get through optically thick light-scattering clouds between 50 and 70 km in altitude \citep[e.g.,][and references therein]{titov2018clouds}.
+Therefore, the effective spatial resolution (ESR) of the surface imaging is poor, at $\approx$100 km.
+This is a long-accepted fact based on visual inspection of the observations. followed by an intuitive geometrical argument \citep{Moroz2002} or detailed numerical simulations \citep{Hashimoto2001Elucidating,basilevsky2012geologic}.

-In a recent study \cite{DavisEtAl_PSS_2022}, we used numerical estimates of the atmospheric point-spread function (APSF) to show that sharp nighttime surface imaging is feasible \emph{from just below} Venus' clouds; see Fig.~\ref{fig:graphical_abst_PSS}.
+In a recent study \citep{DavisEtAl_PSS_2024}, we used numerical estimates of the atmospheric point-spread function (APSF) to show that sharp nighttime surface imaging is feasible \emph{from just below} Venus' clouds; see Fig.~\ref{fig:graphical_abst_PSS}.
 Here, we present a family of analytical models for the APSF that predict it, or its at least its width, in closed form for space-based imaging.
-However, the best of the new models suggests somewhat larger values than currently accepted, specifically, we find values $\approx$130~km FWHM for the 1-to-1.2~$\mu$m NIR spectral subrange on which \cite{DavisEtAl_PSS_2022} focused their attention.
+However, the new model suggests somewhat larger values than currently accepted, specifically, we find values $\approx$130~km, full-width half max (FWHM) for the 1-to-1.2~$\mu$m NIR spectral subrange on which \cite{DavisEtAl_PSS_2024} focused their attention.

-In the following Section, the clouds are modeled in a preliminary way as a thin diffusing plate at an altitude of $\approx$50~km, which is cloud-base height, and sub-cloud propagation is approximately ballistic, i.e., dominated by direct transmission.
-In Section~\ref{sec:diffusion_theory}, we adopt a more realistic representation of clouds as a multiple scattering optical medium, and apply closed-form expressions from a diffusion theoretical model developed originally for Earth observation \cite{davis2002space}.
-Section~\ref{sec:conclusion}, we summarize our findings, specifically, that the ESR in the 1-to1.2~$\mu$m wavelength range is $\approx$130~km FWHM.
+In the following Section, the clouds are modeled in a preliminary fashion as a thin diffusing plate at an altitude of $\approx$50~km, which is cloud-base height, and sub-cloud propagation is approximately ballistic, i.e., dominated by direct transmission.
+In Section~\ref{sec:diffusion_theory}, we adopt a more realistic representation of clouds as a multiple scattering optical medium, and apply closed-form expressions from a diffusion theoretical model developed originally for Earth observation \citep{davis2002space}.
+In Section~\ref{sec:PSP_flyby}, we extend the new modeling framework for application to flyby observations by the Parker Solar Probe (PSP) at more visible (VIS) than NIR wavelength.
+Section~\ref{sec:conclusion} summarizes our findings.